 radiff2 -md -g main /bin/false /bin/true | xdot - (Notice the order of the arguments) to get the two versions.

 This is the result:

 Parts in yellow indicate that some offsets do not match.
 The grey piece means a perfect match.
-The red one highlights a strong difference.
+The orange one highlights a strong difference.
 If you look closely, you will see that the left part of the picture has

 Binary diffing is an important feature for reverse engineering.
 It can be used to analyze security updates, infected binaries, firmware changes and more...